darthtrish/RecipeMatcher/README.md

 A command-line tool that helps you find recipes based on ingredients you have at home.

-**Note:** This is a practice project built to learn Go programming and work with APIs.
+**Note:** This is a practice project I built to learn Go programming and work with APIs. :)

 ## Features